Nadia Khan Show

 Nadia Khan Show is a talk show on Pakistan's Geo Entertainment, started in 2006 and hosted by presenter and producer Nadia Khan.

 Overview

 The show aired on Geo Entertainment.
 It originally ran as a morning show from 2006 to 2010, then returned in 2012, as a nighttime talk show.

-On 24 May 2013 it was announced on Facebook official page that the show had ended.
-Khan's morning show revived in November 2015 on Geo Entertainment, after a gap of two years once Bushra Ansari's morning show Utho Geo Pakistan ended after a run of a month due to her prior commitments.
+On 24 May 2013, it was announced on Facebook's official page that the show had ended.
+Nadia Khan's morning show revived in November 2015 on Geo Entertainment, after a gap of two years once Bushra Ansari's morning show Utho Geo Pakistan ended after a run of a month due to her prior commitments.

 Seasons

 The first season was a morning show for about four years, and the programme became the first Urdu entertainment show to ever get a huge rating in Pakistan.
 After a one-year break and various reruns on Geo Tv, NKS returned on GEO TV for Season 2 on 31 September 2012.